-My marriage fell apart on New Year’s Day, the day you look out over the next 365 and see potential and opportunity.
-After my ex-husband’s and my talk, I went to my parents’ house.
+My marriage fell apart on New Years Day, the day that you look out over the next 365 and see potential and opportunity.
+I left my two kids with my husband and went to my parents’ house.
 I needed a moment to breathe and, if I’m being honest, freak out.

 My mom said, “When you go through a divorce, part of you mourns the loss of your marriage, but a bigger part mourns the loss of your hopes and dreams.”